dejvoss/dejvoss/README.md

 🏠 Personal Interests: In my free time, I set up web servers and databases on Linux, and dip my toes into cybersecurity and machine learning.

-✈️ Travel Enthusiast: Passionate about discovering new cultures and flavors.
+✈️ Travel Enthusiast: Passionate about discovering new cultures and flavours.
 Travel not only fuels my creativity but also broadens my perspective, making me more open to different ways of thinking.

 🚴‍♂️ Outdoor and Sports Activities: Find balance and energy through long walks and bike rides in the great outdoors.
 Always up for trying new activities, as I believe in a flexible, open-minded approach to life and challenges.